boberfly/docker-wine/README.md

 compromise xhost security.

-This is derived from [scottyhardy/docker-wine GitHub repository](https://github.com/scottyhardy/docker-wine) but modified to get the latest wine staging as well as setting the ONBUILD VOLUME directive so that /home/wine can be further modified in docker files that FROM this before attaching a volume to it.
+This is derived from [scottyhardy/docker-wine GitHub repository](https://github.com/scottyhardy/docker-wine) but modified to get the latest wine staging as well as removing VOLUME /home/wine directive so that /home/wine can be further modified in docker files that FROM this before attaching a volume to it.